awslabs/seed-farmer/docs/source/module_best_practices.md

 We have available two (2) scripts that can format and check your moduel code:
 * `scripts/fix.sh` - this will correct the format of your code or tell you what the issues are
 * `scripts/validate.sh` - this will perform checks of your code for consistency

+These are found in the [Seed-Farmer Git Repo](https://github.com/awslabs/seed-farmer)

 You should run these against your module codebase prior to making code repository commits.
 Feel free to copy these scripts into your own project for application to your modules